 Summary

-Next time you see the Ramphal in a local market, make sure you try this wild fruit.
-Also, remember this fruit resembles a custard apple but is so different, and many fruits in India are commonly known/sold as “Ramphal”.
-So make sure you pick the right one and along with it try Khirni too.
+Next time you see the Ramphal in a local market, make sure you try this fruit and other fruits like Khirni and longans too.